Translate

 These are better options to park for cars along the narrow shoulder of Main Street because there is no risk of being clipped by a passing vehicle trying to squeeze past.
 For the people exiting the cars, they are not standing in the brush on the passenger side, or in the travel lane on the driver’s side.

-For those planning on hiking to the South Overlook or Judges Cave, there is plenty of parking behind the New Haven Montessori School, 495 Blake St., New Haven, at the south end of the park.
+For those planning on hiking to the South Overlook or Judges Cave, there is plenty of parking behind the New Haven Montessori School, 495 Blake St., New Haven, at the south end of the park by the footbridge.

 People who park at the main entrance may wonder why the parking lot there is always blocked by a chain.
 That parking lot is owned and operated by the City of New Haven for the West Rock Nature Center.
 The city keeps the lot closed because when it is open, miscreants will dump items there, rather than bring them to the transfer station.
-The city had blocked access to most of the other parking lot with jersey barriers for the same reason, but in August 2021, pushed back those barriers to allow more parking.
+The city had blocked access to most of the other parking lot with jersey barriers for the same reason, but in August 2021, pushed back those barriers to allow more parking, and then in October 2024, moved the barrier back toward the road, so there is little to no parking there.

 General Information